MicrosoftDocs/winrt-api/windows.ui.composition.interactions/compositioninteractionsourcecollection_first_1920739956.md

 ## -description
 Returns an iterator pointing to the first object in the collection.

-Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Interactions.CompositionInteractionSourceCollection.First](/windows/winui/api/microsoft.ui.composition.interactions.compositioninteractionsourcecollection.first).
+Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Interactions.CompositionInteractionSourceCollection.First](/windows/winui/api/microsoft.ui.composition.interactions.compositioninteractionsourcecollection.first) (for WinUI in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -returns
 Returns an iterator pointing to the first object in the collection.